Messaging APIs - Action center, message bar, and message details

 The following messaging types are supported: MessageSeverity::Info, MessageSeverity::Warning, and MessageSeverity::Error.
 Messages that use the Message() API are also deterministic.
 They can be routed to a message bar or the Action center.

-The SystemNotificationsManager() API targets notifications designed to be sent to the Action center.
-This API provides the following features:
+The SystemNotificationsManager() class allows you to send notifications to the Action center.
+This class provides the following features:

-- Tracking the state of the notification (e.g. you can mark a notification as "Completed")
+- Tracking the state of the notification (such as, you can mark a notification as "Completed").